Conventions

 are absolute — relative offsets from some reference point are avoided.

-Time intervals such as sampling rate are always
+Time intervals such as the sampling interval are always

 pandas.Timedelta objects.